 I upped my guac game for my cookbook, you see.
 I knew I nailed it when my friends would not stop gushing about it at our Mexican-themed potluck.
 “I wish I could make guacamole this good,” was exactly what I wanted to hear.

-Here is my fool-proof, authentic guacamole recipe that beats my favorite Mexican restaurant’s.
-I’m sharing it with you today because Cinco de Mayo is around the corner, and also because we’re throwing an online baby shower for two of my blogger pals, Sonja and Alex of A Couple Cooks.
+Here is my fool-proof, authentic guacamole recipe.
+It beats my favorite Mexican restaurant’s every time.
+I’m sharing it with you today because Cinco de Mayo is around the corner.

-The theme of the shower is healthy snacks, and I know Sonja and Alex will approve of guacamole.
 There’s no funny business in this guac—no mayo or sour cream or mashed peas.
 Just avocado, onion, cilantro, jalapeño, lime, salt, and one special ingredient that you’ll read about below.
-Read on for the recipe, guacamole tips (like I said, I take guac seriously), and links to more healthy snacks.
+Read on for my guacamole tips and my all-time favorite guacamole recipe!

 1) It starts with the avocado.
 You want ripe but not over-ripe Hass avocados, which are the standard grocery store variety with slightly bumpy skin.
 Look for avocados that yield a bit to a gentle squeeze, but avoid using avocados that are mushy or stringy on the inside (bleh!).

 If you have to choose between hard or mushy avocados, choose the hard ones and place them in a paper bag with a couple of bananas.
 The ethylene gas released by the bananas will ripen them up faster, but you still might have to wait overnight or up to a couple of days.
 If you come home with perfect avocados but won’t be turning them into guac right away, store them in the refrigerator to slow their ripening.